vaibhavcoc99-sketch/class-hub/README.md

-# 🎓 ClassHub:Smart Classroom Management System
+ji# 🎓 ClassHub:Smart Classroom Management System

 ClassHub is a centralized, modernized web application designed to eliminate the unstructured chaos of traditional classroom communication (like WhatsApp groups).
 It provides a secure, interactive platform that bridges the gap between students and faculty through robust, dedicated dashboards.